IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

    ![Example of an upgrade page](images/project-upgrade-toolchain.png)

    For an overview of the upgrade process, read the description on that page.
 In this case, because the project used a repo at GitHub.com, the toolchain will be connected to the same GitHub repo.
-If your project used a Git repo that was hosted on JazzHub, the toolchain will not use that repo.
-Instead, use the Git Repos and Issue Tracking tool integration in your toolchain.
+If your project used a Git repo that was hosted on JazzHub, the toolchain will clone its contents to a new repo in Git Repos and Issue Tracking, which is part of {{site.data.keyword.contdelivery_short}}.
+If your project used a private Git repo that was hosted on JazzHub, the new repo in Git Repos and Issue Tracking will be private.

    The toolchain will include a new pipeline that contains the same stages and jobs as the project's pipeline.
 In addition, the toolchain will contain a pointer to the Eclipse Orion {{site.data.keyword.webide}} that runs in {{site.data.keyword.contdelivery_short}}.